Ori-Roza/Rifler/README.md

-# Find in Files (JetBrains Style)
+# FindX

-A VS Code extension that provides a JetBrains-style "Find in Files" dialog with advanced search capabilities.
+An advanced "Find in Files" extension for VS Code with dynamic search, regex support, file masking, and full file preview.

 ## Features